ImTotallyNotNew/ImTotallyNotNew/README.md

 ### Hi there 👋
 My name is Shane also known as ImTotallyNotNew.
 ImTotallyNotNew is my social media handle that I go by on all social media for example, Twitter and Youtube!
-- 🔭 I’m currently working on Lampedia!
+- 🔭 I’m currently working on Project PROTO!
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++, Java and C#